openmessaging/benchmark/README.md

 # The OpenMessaging Benchmark Framework

-**Notice：** We may release test results based on our fork this standard.
+**Notice：** We may release test results based on our fork of this standard.
 For reference, you can purchase your benchmark tests on the cloud by yourself.

 This repository houses user-friendly, cloud-ready benchmarking suites for the following messaging platforms: